ai/evil-blocks/README.md

 ## Debug

-Evil Blocks contains debug extenstion, which log every triggered events inside blocks.
-You should just load `evil-block.debug.js`.
+Evil Blocks contains debug extension, which log every events inside blocks.
+To enable it, just load `evil-block.debug.js`.
 For example, in Rails:

 ```haml
 - if Rails.env.development?